JoseCintra/CLIMathUtils/tcal/README.md

 tricalc -a 3 -b 4 -c 5

 ## How to Install
-**For Linux:**
+**For Linux and Windows:**
-Download the file available in Releases, unzip it in any folder and follow the instructions in the install.txt file
+Read the instructions in the install.txt file in the src folder

-**For Windows**
-Download the file available in Releases, unzip it in any folder and run the tcal.exe program

 ## Dependences
 Triangle Calculator uses [f90getopt](https://github.com/haniibrahim/f90getopt), a Library for command-line parsing.